nihakue/b_line/README.md

 ======

 The world's worst GPS app.
 First, enter your destination. b_line will calculate the shortest route.
 Good luck following it!
+B-Line is an iOS app that I developed as a part of my iOS/software development class at USU.
+It is in a pretty sorry alpha sort of state right now, and I don't have any real plans to extend it in the immediate future.
+I think it's a funny idea, though, and would love to see someone play around with it.

 Usage
 ------